Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 The first definitive evidence that large data do not blow up was provided via the inverse scattering approach; see \cite{MR3913998,MR4042219,MR4149070,MR3706093,MR3563476,MR3702542,MR3862117,saalmann2017global}.
 Among these works, we wish to single out \cite{MR4149070} as not only constructing solutions (without any spectral hypotheses), but also for proving continuous dependence on the initial data.
 Concretely, they proved that \eqref{DNLS} is globally well-posed in $H^{2,2}(\R)=\{f\in H^2 : x^2 f\in L^2\}$.
 Combined with the local-in-time arguments in \cite{MR1152001}, this result shows that \eqref{DNLS} is globally well-posed in Schwartz space.

 Strong spatial decay requirements are a prerequisite for the inverse scattering approach as we understand it today.
 Currently, there is no satisfactory theory of forward nor inverse scattering in any $H^s(\R)$ space (not only for \eqref{DNLS}, but also for KdV, NLS, and mKdV).
-On the other hand, one of the major strengths of the inverse scattering method is describing the long-time behavior of solutions.
+On the other hand, one of the major strengths of the inverse scattering method is its ability to describe the long-time behavior of solutions.
 Indeed, a soliton resolution result for generic data in $H^{2,2}(\R)$ was proved in \cite{MR3858827}; see also \cite{MR4042219,MR3739932}.

 The large-data impasse in Sobolev spaces was dramatically broken by Bahouri and Perelman in the recent paper \cite{BP}.
 By synthesizing the existing well-posedness theory with an in-depth analysis of the transmission coefficient, they proved that \eqref{DNLS} is globally well-posed in $H^{1/2}(\R)$.